 Together with links to tech specs and best case covers.

-The newest entry-level Kindle e-reader sports built-in adjustable 4 LED front light system, crispier glare-free display, and all-new design.
+The latest-generation popular Kindle e-reader sports built-in adjustable 4 LED front light system, crispier glare-free display, and all-new design.
 Available in black and white.
 Prices start from $89.99.

 This sleek e-reader sports the all-glass front, is ready to play Audible audiobooks, and withstands immersion in 2 meters of water for 60 minutes.
 Prices start from $129.99.

 Amazon’s most innovative features now a display with adjustable front light to prevent sleep problems.
-Plus it’s water resistant (IPX8) and supports Audible audiobooks.
+Plus, it is water resistant (IPX8) and supports Audible audiobooks.
 Prices start from $249.99.